Board & Leadership Team

 Scott serves as President & CEO of Healthy Future US (HFUS).
-Prior to founding Healthy Future US, Scott served as a business executive and consultant for 30 years, including work with AT&T International, Motorola, Bain, and co-founding several start-ups—including one which went public in an IPO with >30x ROI.
-He has been giving back to the community full-time pro bono for more than 8 years.
+Prior to founding Healthy Future US, Scott served as a business executive and consultant for 30 years, including work with AT&T International, Motorola, Bain & Company, and co-founding several start-ups—including one which went public in an IPO with >30x ROI.
+He has been giving back to the community full-time pro bono for more than 7 years.

 Scott serves on the boards of Social Venture Partners Arizona (SVPAZ) & Arizona Business & Education Coalition (ABEC).
-He was invited by the Arizona Department of Health Services to participate in its Arizona Health Improvement Plan (AzHIP) Obesity & School Health Workgroups.
+He was invited by the Arizona Department of Health Services to participate in its Arizona Health Improvement Plan (AzHIP) Obesity & School Health Workgroups, leading to co-founding the Arizona School Health & Wellness Coalition, for which Scott serves as Advocacy Co-Lead.
 Scott co-chairs the state’s physical & health education A-F Workgroup, to add PE & health ed metrics to the state’s school accountability A-F grading system.

 Scott earned a BA History magna cum laude from Amherst College, a MBA from Stanford Business School, and a MA Human Development & PhD Human & Organizational Systems from Fielding Graduate University.
 His doctoral work focused on the intersection of education, health & social entrepreneurship.
 His dissertation was published in 2013: Transformative Learning for Long-term Behavior Change: Preventing Childhood Obesity and Improving Health through In-school Curriculum-based Nutrition and Exercise Programs.
 It served as a springboard for establishing Healthy Future US.